emaadmanzoor/eyeshalfclosed/content/articles/2012_03_17_throwing-darts/throwing-darts.md

   beanstalk.watch(QUEUE_TO_WATCH)
   beanstalk.ignore(QUEUE_TO_IGNORE)
 </code>
+The first triplet of lines is something you'll need to be aware of and adapt to your scenario. *N* is the total number of darts to throw, and directly affects the accuracy of your estimate and the computing power required. *K* needs to be set equal to the number of worker nodes you expect to see active.
+Leaving these unchanged won't break any functionality, but it will leave you taking long coffee breaks until you see any meaningful results.

 This tells Beanstalkd that we want to *use*, or push to *QUEUE_TO_USE*, to *watch*, or consume from *QUEUE_TO_WATCH* and *ignore* the *default* queue.
 It also sets up our